Hobbs & Shaw

 This is the summer movie you’ve been waiting for.
 “Fast and Furious” spin-off “Hobbs & Shaw” takes two of the series’ most popular characters, throws a silly McGuffin and a super-motivated, super-powered bad guy at them, adds in some family members, and plays up their animosity for a big-time buddy cop action comedy full of one-liners, chases, crashes, explosions, punches, kicks, improbable stunts, impossible stunts, and stay-to-the-end-of-the-credits extras.
 Plus Dame Helen Mirren talking like Eliza Doolittle when she was still selling flowers and looking very elegant in her orange prison jumpsuit.
 Suspend your disbelief and pass the popcorn!

 You’ve never seen a “Fast and Furious” movie?
 No problem.
 You do not ever have to have seen a movie of any kind.
 You barely have to be a sentient life form to be up to, uh, speed, on this story.
-This is a movie where the bad guy introduced himself by telling you he is the bad guy.
+This is a movie where the bad guy introduces himself by telling you he is the bad guy.
 Where the leading lady fights like an MMA champ without ever smudging her eye-liner.
 And where two Hollywood stars show up in silly cameos because why not?

 Luke Hobbs (Dwayne “the Rock” Johnson) was in US law enforcement as an agent of the Diplomatic Security Service.
 He was originally supposed to track down and arrest the “Fast and Furious” members, but once it was clear they were framed, he became their ally.
 He is a devoted father of a young girl.